disco252/Python-Scripts/README.md

 =============================================================================================================================================================

 OSINTbot.py is another iteration of the discord bot, except it has a lot more OSINT features.
+Sherlock, theHarvester, and Spiderfoot integration.